 Modernisation Programme FAQs: Cedar House Nursery

-The Cedar House nursery based in Mapother House will remain open until summer 2023 after which it will close to allow for the once in a lifetime £120m re-development of our Maudsley Hospital campus.
+The Cedar House Nursery will remain in Mapother House until December 2023 after which we will be looking for an interim home to allow for the once in a lifetime £120m re-development of our Maudsley Hospital campus.
 We will be building a brand-new nursery as part of the new development.

 Mapother House, Michael Rutter Centre and the Professorial Building are being replaced by the Pears Maudsley Centre, a brand-new health care and research facility.
 The centre is currently under construction and is due to open in September 2023.
 As part of these plans, the Trust intends to redevelop the old buildings into a nursery with a dedicated outdoor space and 187 new homes along De Crespigny Park.

 1. What is the current plan for Cedar House Nursery, and how is it different from the previous plan?

 Cedar House Nursery is currently run by the Trust and situated within Mapother House which will be redeveloped as part of the Trusts modernisation programme.
 Therefore, once work starts to redevelop this building, we will need to find a new site for the nursery.
 We had planned to work with Croft Nursery Services to deliver a private nursery which was not run by the Trust, but would be on the Maudsley Campus, to replace Cedar House.

 Following this decision, we have reviewed all the feedback we received from parents, staff and other stakeholders, and now decided to instead retain this service under the Trust.
 This will allow us to continue giving parents the best nursery care we can, whilst also keeping our vital nursery staff who have built great relationships in the community over many years.

 Cedar House Nursery will now remain in Mapother House until December 2023, and we will be working between now and then to find a suitable alternative location once Mapother House closes.

 2. Why have you changed your plans for the nursery?